- Code Enforcement

 The Code Enforcement Office administers the Zoning Ordinance, State and Federal regulations, and building codes.

-Most questions and permitting can be addressed in a 15 minute visit during our walk-in hours; however, if your visit is for a new home, or commercial project you may be asked to schedule an appointment with a Code Enforcement Officer.
+Most questions and permitting can be addressed in a 25 minute appointment; however, if your visit is for a new home, or commercial project you may be asked to schedule a longer appointment with a Code Enforcement Officer.

 If you are planning to re-build or build a new home you will be asked to put together a packet of items for review prior to being issued a Building Permit.
-You can submit this packet of items to the Code Enforcement Office anytime between 8:00 - 4:30 Monday through Friday.
+You can submit this packet of items to the Code Enforcement Office anytime between 8:00 - 4:30 Monday through Friday, closed every Wednesday at noon.
 After the packet is reviewed, you will be contacted for an appointment for the permit to be issued.
 This process generally takes about 2 weeks.

 - A 90-day appeal period for the community and citizens begins August 1 and ends on October 29, 2018.
 All appeals must be submitted prior to the end of the 90-day appeal period to the Town to be forwarded to FEMA for review.